 ‘This is different’: At a West Bank cafe, the war edges closer

+‘This is different’: At a West Bank cafe, Israel’s assault edges closer

 At a popular restaurant, chips and a game night can’t break the tension – and a TikTok video prepares patrons for worse